ugianka/capstone1/README.md

 # Service interface

+These are the path of the different services

 |  path   |  message  | parameters| description |
 |:-------|:---------:|:---------:|:-----------|
 |  /train | GET       | none      | train all the models in production mode |